 7 things to do instead of staring at your phone

-We spend - on average - 2 hours 28 minutes a day on our smartphones.
-Shocked?
+We spend - on average - 2 hours 28 minutes a day on our smartphones, this has no doubt increased during the last couple of months of isolation.

 Research by Ofcom found that 15% of UK adults feel they are always at work because of constant phone access.
 More than half admit that their devices interrupt face-to-face conversations with loved ones.